ChristianSommer694/ChrisWaisManagbac/README.md

 Home Page
 :Welcome to my home page!😛

+ This is the Course Description for Digital Art/Animation

  TechApps in Texas has six main strands based on the National Education Technology Standards and performance indicators based on the International Society for Technology in Education;  creativity and innovation; communication and collaboration; research and information fluency; critical thinking, problem solving, and decision making; digital citizenship; and technology operations and concepts.
 These are found across the different Tech Apps courses in Texas, including Computer Science.

   If you need other accommodations, please see your instructor to make an appointment.